|Photo courtesy of Linda Bower.|

 Remember: Veganism is not an end in itself.
 It should not be thought of as a religious doctrine prohibiting a list of evil ingredients.
 Rather, veganism is best viewed as a tool for reducing suffering.

-Vegan Outreach can provide you with copies of our brochures (Why Vegan?, Even If You Like Meat, and/or Compassionate Choices) to share with friends and family or to distribute in your community.
+Vegan Outreach can provide you with copies of our brochures (Compassionate Choices, Even If You Like Meat, and/or Your Choice) to share with friends and family or to distribute in your community.
 Please see our catalog to order literature, as well as videos and other resources.

 “I think everybody has the capacity to stop and think